sourcegraph/about/content/changelog/2024/deprecation-notice-notebooks.md

 - Embeddable search result sets
 - Export of all Notebooks to Markdown

 The Notebook feature will be decommissioned with the October 30 release (Sourcegraph 5 Release 9).
 If you have any questions or concerns, please reach out to your account manager or [support](https://help.sourcegraph.com/hc/en-us).
-Thank you.